portrino/px_shopware/Documentation/ForAdministrators/Solr/Index.rst

    Add Articles to solr index queue

-After that you need to create an indexing Task.
+After that you need to create an indexing task.
 Open Backend module "Scheduler" and search for a task named "Index Queue Worker (solr)".
 If it is there and active you are finished.
 If not create it like described here_.
-Start the Task and you should see the first results in frontend.
+Start the task and you should see the first results in frontend.

 Configure Query